apache/nifi-minifi-cpp/CONFIGURE.md

 ### Python processors
 Please see the [Python Processors Readme](extensions/python/PYTHON.md).

+### Enabling FIPS support

+To enable FIPS support, and use MiNiFi C++ in FIPS compliant mode, there are a few steps that need to be taken before the application startup.
+First the following property needs to be set in the minifi.properties file:

+    # in minifi.properties
+    nifi.openssl.fips.support.enable=true

+Before first starting the application, the fipsmodule.cnf needs to be generated.
+To do this run the following command with the openssl binary (openssl on Unix and openssl.exe on windows) with the following parameters provided in the $MINIFI_HOME/fips directory:

+    # on Unix platform
+    ./openssl fipsinstall -out fipsmodule.cnf -module $MINIFI_HOME/fips/fips.so

+    # on Windows platform
+    openssl.exe fipsinstall -out fipsmodule.cnf -module $MINIFI_HOME\fips\fips.dll

+If the command finishes successfully, the fipsmodule.cnf file will be generated in the $MINIFI_HOME/fips directory.
+After this the application can be started and it will configure OpenSSL to start in FIPS mode.

 ## Log configuration
 By default the application logs for Apache MiNiFi C++ can be found in the ${MINIFI_HOME}/logs/minifi-app.log file with default INFO level logging.
 The logger can be reconfigured in the ${MINIFI_HOME}/conf/minifi-log.properties file to use different output streams, log level, and output format.